mehrdadameri/DayaChat/README.md

 2. **Access the web interface**:

-   Open your web browser and navigate to http://localhost:8501
+   Open your web browser and navigate to (i.e.: http://localhost:8501)

 3. **Configure API keys**:

-   Enter your API keys in the sidebar for the models you wish to use
+   Enter your API keys for the models you wish to use

 4. **Select your preferred model** from the dropdown menu